 Expert and normal witness testimony.
 Experts may be retained by your attorney to give an expert opinion on a piece of evidence or information, such as an accident reconstruction.
 Normal witnesses can attest to what happened at the scene and can confirm your account of what happened.

 Police Report.
-This document is the accepted factual and official report about what happened.
+This document serves as the accepted factual and official report about what happened.
 It can be critical to help build your case, especially when the defendant is issued a ticket or violation.

 Depositions.
 These preliminary testimony statements delivered by witnesses under oath outside the courtroom occur without cross-examination.
 Primarily, they bring out the facts in the case prior to trial.

-Medical Bills show the financial impact of your injuries and will include hospital stays, prescriptions, lab tests, extended care and more depending on treatment required for your injuries.
+Medical Bills show the financial impact of your injuries and will include hospital stays, prescriptions, lab tests, extended care, and more depending on the treatment required for your injuries.

-Have you been seriously injured in a motor vehicle accident, a slip and fall or some other accident in which you suffered serious injuries due to another’s negligence?
+Have you been seriously injured in a motor vehicle accident, a slip and fall, or some other accident in which you suffered serious injuries due to another’s negligence?
 Call Nash & Franciskato at (877) 284-6600.
-We have a successful track record helping accident victims collect the compensation they deserve.
+We have a successful track record of helping accident victims collect the compensation they deserve.

 One of our experienced staff will speak with you personally and will provide you with a free, no-obligation review of your case.